Invaders from Mars (1986 film): Plot

 George Gardner encourages his 12-year-old son David's dreams of becoming an astronaut by stargazing with him.
 A thunderstorm wakes David, and he observes a strange alien spaceship landing on Copper Hill, just beyond the house.
 His father agrees to investigate, but returns behaving strangely and with an unexplained mark on the back of his neck.
 David's mother Helen and others as well soon become similarly changed from their normal selves, worrying David.

 At school, David discovers that his teacher Mrs. McKeltch and classmate Heather have also been changed.
 David shares his fears with Nurse Linda Magnusson after seeing she has no neck mark.
-Linda is skeptical but begins to share David's concern after seeing the change in Mrs. McKeltch and his parents.
+Linda is skeptical, but begins to share David's concern after seeing the change in Mrs. McKeltch and his parents.
 After evading capture by Mrs. McKeltch, David follows her to a cave in Copper Hill and discovers that the alien ship is real, crewed by brutish drones and their large-brained leader who is controlling many people around the town via brain implants inserted through the neck.
 David flees and reveals what he has learned to Linda.
 The two of them investigate further and decide to seek outside help.

 David and Linda meet with General Wilson, commander of the military base that employs David's father.
 The general begins to believe them when two alien abductees at the site are exposed, confronted, and die from the killswitches in their implants activating.
 Wilson meets with NASA and SETI scientists who insist on proceeding with a scheduled launch to Mars, but the rocket is destroyed by a bomb planted by George.
 The scientists conclude that the Martians interpreted the launch as an act of war and are invading Earth preemptively.

 Wilson leads his troops against the alien encampment at Copper Hill.
 While they prepare for a raid, David and Linda are captured by the Martians, prompting Wilson to launch a rescue mission.
 After unsuccessfully pleading with the Martian leader, David escapes while an unconscious Linda is prepped for implantation.
-David leads Wilson's force to the control room where a short but intense battle occurs.
+David leads Wilson's force to the control room where a short but intense battle occurs, in which Mrs. McKletch is eaten by one of the aliens.
 Linda is rescued and the invaders are forced to initiate a retreat.
 The human survivors plant charges and flee the ship as its liftoff sequence begins.
 David runs for the safety of his home, pursued by his parents, still under alien control.
 As the rising alien ship explodes, David's parents recover and try to protect him as the massive fireball races toward them.

 Suddenly, David awakens in his bedroom.
 His parents assure him that his ordeal was just a dream and leave him to continue sleeping.
 However, David soon sees the same alien ship appear.
 He runs to his parents' room and screams in horror at what he sees.